Age groups for 2019 Season

 If a player is injured prior to the beginning of a club season or commencement of a program and wishes to withdraw from the team or program, a refund may be granted if that spot can be filled by another suitable player.
 Each situation will be handled on an individual basis.
 This is also the case if a player withdraws from an extra tournament or event for which the team has or will collect funds.
 Teams and athletes commit to tournaments based on knowing they will pay $X.

-If one athlete drops out, it is unfair that the rest of the team should pay to cover this cost.
-Should an athlete drop out of a tournament that the team has or will collect funds for (i.e. Nationals), they are still responsible for paying their share if they have previously indicated that they will attend.
+Additionally, upon acceptance to a Thunder team, players are required to notify coaches of any schedule conflicts with known tournaments (including, but not limited to, Super Series, out-of-town tournaments and Nationals.)
+Should an athlete not attend a tournament that the team has or will collect funds for, they are still responsible for paying their share as it is not fair for the other team members to carry this cost.
 If athletes cannot attend due to an injury, it is the decision of the Executive as to whether or not this athlete is responsible for any extra costs incurred by the team.

 How can I be involved in the Club as a parent?